Best Corded Stick Vacuum | Reviewed For 2019

 2. Shark DuoClean Rocket Ultra-light Vacuum (HV382)

-This is an excellent product for edges.
 It is sound insulted, therefore it creates minimal noise while operational.
 The number of accessories and the smaller motorized brush roll makes the stick vacuum attractive.
 It does great with pet hair.

 Experts admire the vast number of useful accessories the Shark Rocket HV382 comes with.
 The stick vacuum features only two accessories.
 The two accessories included are a pet multi-tool and a crevice tool.